turtar-quyllur/GettingStarted/README.md

 A fork is a clone of the repository, in a different GitHub user's account.
 It comes with a master branch, and can have multiple additional branches just like any other repo.
 One key feature of a forked repo is you can push commits to it, even if you do not have push access to the base repo.
 Another is that GitHub knows that the fork is connected to the base repo - and it makes it easy for you to submit a pull request from eg the master branch of the forked repo to the master branch of the base repo.

 As soon as you fork a repository, have in mind that it is continually diverging from the base repo - because even if you are not editing the code, someone else might be!
 To keep your forked repo up to date, you'll need to pull in changes from the base repo from time to time.
-Here's what what you do: 1) clone your fork with "git clone yourname:thereponame.git" as usual.
+Here's what you do: 1) clone your fork with "git clone yourname:thereponame.git" as usual.
 This makes a local copy of the repo, and attaches the name "origin" to the remote fork at GitHub.
 2) Connect your local clone to the base repo, with "git remote add upstream ownersname:thereponame.git".
 To see which remotes you have defined, do "git remote -v" 3) Pull in updates with eg "git pull upstream master" (which merges commits made to the master branch of the owner's repository - the base repo - into your current branch).
 Don't forget to do a "git status" to make sure you are in the right branch before pulling!

 [Back to the tippety-top.](#top)